tokiclover/dotfiles/README.md

 * kvm: is a script to ease kvm loadind with a few default option;
 * lbd: is a script to add/remove loop back devices;
 * a2jloop: a script to map loopback device to jack client (support zita/alsa);
+* magnet: a little script to transliterate magnet uri to torrent (file);
 * mkstage4: a stage4 maker scripts with squashed (system/local) directories support;
 * soundon.user: an oss4 user soundon script;
 * term256colors: terminal colors display scripts;